Must be Monday. New podcast! Just click on the fancy logo below.

 - Another Gaming Comic: A comic primarily about Dungeons & Dragons, and the interactions between the players and the DM.

-- Written by Phil Chan and drawn by Joe Dunn of Joe Loves Crappy Movies, this strip satirizes videogames by adapting the Animated Actors trope to the medium.
+- Another Videogame Webcomic [1] - Written by Phil Chan and drawn by Joe Dunn of Joe Loves Crappy Movies, this strip satirizes videogames by adapting the Animated Actors trope to the medium.

 - Ansem Retort: Takes the characters of Kingdom Hearts and throws them into a reality show, wherein murder, government corruption and absurd references are commonplace.
 Absurd fan fiction is a very loose way of describing it.

-- Awkward Zombie: A webcomic about various games, mostly pointing out Fridge Logic in series including Pokémon, World Of Warcraft, and The Legend Of Zelda.
+- Awkward Zombie: A webcomic about various games, mostly pointing out Fridge Logic in series including Pokémon, World of Warcraft, and The Legend of Zelda.

 - Bob and George: Not the first Sprite Comic, but the first popular sprite comic.
-An Affectionate Parody of the Mega Man games, at first.
+An Affectionate Parody of the Mega Man (Classic) games, at first.

 - Bomberman Land Parody: A random crack comic about the characters of Bomberman Land doing absurd things.
 It's about the only fan related stuff to find Racer Bomber